 These days, it’s commonplace to have members of your team scattered across your global offices or completing tasks at home.
-But having team members outside your office no longer limits your ability to collaborate in real time.
+But having a remote team doesn’t mean your collaboration has to suffer.
 With today’s technology, your peers are never more than a few mouse clicks away.
 Communication tools, project management programs and virtual workspaces keep everyone organized and on the same page, regardless of location.
 Whether your colleagues are in the next office over or across the ocean, these tools enable your team to operate more effectively and efficiently than ever.

 Incorporating distant team members in office meetings can be challenging.
 Including an option to join through video conference is a way to bridge that gap, but it’s important to have the right equipment.
 Laptop mics and cameras fail to capture the full room and most conference room systems are expensive and difficult to use.
 That’s where Highfive comes in.

 Highfive’s integrated camera and microphone hook up to any television without the help of IT.
 Just mount the sleek device above the TV in your conference room, plug it in, and you are ready to go.
 Launch a meeting and share your screen wirelessly from any device with just a couple of clicks.
 The HD camera and powerful microphones capture the full room so everyone can participate, no matter where they are.

 Trello is quickly taking the tech world by storm.
 This virtual whiteboard full of post-it notes allows teams to visually organize anything from agile sprints to complex product roadmaps to marketing content calendars and even your team’s social calendar.

 This powerful but simple workflow tool allows team members to create boards for each project with lists representing different completion stages.
 Or it can also work as an idea repository.
 Team members create cards detailing tasks or ideas to add to the lists.
 Once there, these cards can be moved from one list to the next as tasks are completed.
 Users can share boards with other colleagues allowing the whole team to monitor the project workflow and updates in real time.